LCGI MCSFS AAE MIMI

 Simon has considerable experience gained during the investigation and reconstruction of road deaths involving single and multiple casualties.
 He has reconstructed collisions involving passenger carrying vehicles, large goods vehicles, agricultural vehicles, cars, motorcycles and bicycles, as well as pedestrian fatalities.

 He has undertaken specialist training in collision investigation and other associated courses such as vehicle handling and dynamics, vehicle examination, light bulb examination, tachograph analysis (analogue & digital), photography and large goods vehicle air brake systems.
 He holds driving licence categories which include motorcycle, large goods and passenger carrying vehicles and holds Police class one driving certificates for cars and motorcycles.

 He has extensive experience in Total Station Theodolite and GPS surveying and producing plan drawings.
-He has also been trained in 3D Laser Mapping, CAD drawing and 3D simulation and visualisation, including training in the use of the FARO Reality software suite.
-He has carried out CCTV analysis using both reconstruction and photogrammetry techniques and using data from 3D scene surveys.
+He has also been trained in 3D Laser Mapping, CAD drawing and 3D simulation and visualisation, including training in the use of the FARO Zone software suite.
+He is trained in and has carried out CCTV analysis using both reconstruction and photogrammetry techniques and using data from 3D scene surveys.